rsksmart/lumino/docker/docs/environment-file.md

 ## Docker Environment file

-The docker environment file `lumino/docker/.env` contains the environment variables that are needed to setup the lumino docker environment correctly.
+The docker environment files inside the environment folder `lumino/docker/environment` contains the environment variables that are needed to setup the lumino docker environment correctly.

+We have multiple files since it depends on the amount of lumino nodes you want to start.
+For example if you want to startup only one node you can edit `node1.env` file.

 The file looks something like this: